Joint Injections for Arthritis Pain

 Stem Cell Injections / Autologous Fat Injections

 What it is: The stem cells used in this procedure can be collected from either bone marrow or fat tissue.
-The cells are concentrated by separating them from other tissue components, then they are injected into your painful joint.
+The cells are concentrated by separating them from other tissue components, then they are injected into a painful joint.
 The theory is that the stem cells will initiate tissue regeneration in the joint.
 Drs.
-Evans and Rodeo both warn, however, that this has not been proven to actually happen.
+Evans and Rodeo both warn, however, that this has not been shown to actually happen.

 Dr. Rodeo says, “The number of true stem cells in those tissues are vanishingly small.”
 In the United States, regulations prohibit doctors from isolating and growing stem cell cultures in the lab.
 “Patients are led to believe they’re getting concentrated stem cell injections,” Dr. Rodeo explains.
 “But they are not.”

-Treatments are not covered by insurance and can cost $3000 per injection or more.
+Treatments are not covered by insurance and can cost $3,000 per injection or more.

 Benefits and Risks: Some studies have shown symptom improvement in people who have received “stem cell” injections.
-According to Dr. Evans, those benefits are likely coming from anti-inflammatory chemicals being released from the fat or bone marrow concentration.
-The same anti-inflammatory chemicals found in PRP or ACS.
+According to Dr. Evans, those benefits are likely coming from anti-inflammatory chemicals being released from the fat or bone marrow concentration — the same anti-inflammatory chemicals found in PRP or ACS.

 Joints Treated: Stem cell injections are usually done in the knee but should have similar effects in any joint.